"Let thy food be thy medicine and thy medicine be thy food"

 Prepare some of my favorite entree-style and side salads!
 I show you helpful and yummy tips to make sure you getting in your greens, have a salad as an entree, or make a beautiful side salad.

 One-to-One Coaching to a Plant-Based Lifestyle

 With my training at Creighton in Lifestyle Medicine, I am working with people one-on-one to help them transition to a plant-based diet in a way that I can give individualized attention to their specific needs, and goals.
-This is not medical advise; it's all about the food!
+This is not medical advice; it's all about the food!
 Most sign up for six months, but I also offer three month plans.
 Based on what is requested, we do goal-setting, may do store tours, cooking demos, discussion of specific hurdles or menu creation.
+Currently, coaching is done by phone or Zoom.
 For more information, please see my website here under Services/Coaching.
 Email me if you are interested in discussing whether this may be for you.

 Corporate Teaching is something I love to do, whether its a Lunch & Learn, Food for Life class, cooking lessons for a group outing, or something else.
-If you know an organization who cares about employee health and may be interested in a group or corporate event, let me know!
+I've done Lunch & Learn classes from one to a series of six.
+Corporate teaching is currently done via Zoom, and I also have a 3 part video series provided to employees, followed up by a live Q&A session over Zoom.
+If you know an organization who cares about employee health and may be interested, please let me know!

 Monthly community interest group